I love giving advice on how to get things for cheap or even free.

 There are a variety of ways to get free or cheap houseplants.
 I’ll take them in order of increasing complexity.
 I’ll also be using Latin names of plants; you can Google them for more information.
 It’s a really good idea to research the sorts of plants you’re interested in as it could save you from all sorts of problems (like getting squirted with Euphorbia latex when you’re trying to take a “cactus” cutting) and show you things you may well never have thought of (like growing other gesneriads, not just Saintpaulias or growing Aeoniums and Echeverias indoors instead of Sempervivums).

-The following things may get you into legal difficulties but it rather depends where you do it:
+The following things may get you into legal difficulties, but it depends where you do it:

 - Moving plants or bits of plants (seed is normally OK) across international borders, in your luggage or by mail.
 You may be able to get a permit.

-- Possessing certain types of plant (normally those that contain mind-altering drugs).
+- Possessing certain types of plants (normally those that contain mind-altering drugs).

 Leaves from variegated plants (including Sedum ‘Rubrotinctum Aurea’) will often grow but produce normal plants.